Conflict-Based Search as a Protocol: A Multi-Agent Motion Planning Protocol for Heterogeneous Agents, Solvers, and Independent Tasks: Experiments

 \subsubsection{Reinforcement Learning}

 We implement an Reinforcement Learning (RL) solver using PPO \cite{schulman2017ppo}.
 To our knowledge, we are unaware of existing papers that have used an RL single-agent solver with CBS.
 The model takes in a local observation and outputs a categorical probability distribution of the next action.
-Concretely, the model inputs are: \begin{enumerate} \item An estimate of distance to goal computed via a backward Dijkstra assuming the agent has gridworld dynamics (so not aware of the agent's footprint and dynamics), \item Local obstacle distances by ray casting at 30 degree increments (e.g., simulating a lidar scan), and \item Previous action indices \end{enumerate} The model then outputs a 1-hot probability distribution corresponding to a discrete set of motion primitives for a robot with Dubins dynamics.
-We utilize motion primitives to handle kinodynamic constraints and as it also enables us to use action masking to speed up training.
+Concretely, the model inputs are: \begin{enumerate} \item An estimate of distance to goal computed via a backward Dijkstra assuming gridworld dynamics (so unaware of the agent's footprint or dynamics), \item Local obstacle distances by ray casting at 30 degree increments (e.g., simulating a lidar scan), and \item Previous action indices \end{enumerate} The model outputs a 1-hot probability distribution corresponding to a discrete set of motion primitives for a robot with Dubins dynamics.
+We utilize motion primitives to handle kinodynamic constraints and as it also enables using action masking to speed up training.
 To generate a full path, we rollout the policy, greedily following its actions and backtracking if necessary when hitting a deadend (i.e., DFSing based on the agent's policy).

 \textit{Constraints:} We incorporate space-time constraints during test time by masking actions that violate constraints.
 We also tried training a constraint aware version (i.e., constraints were also input into the model) but that performed worse.